rhiskk/delivery-fee-calculator/README.md

 - Run `make test-watch` to run the tests in watch mode.
 - Run `make test-coverage` to generate a test coverage report.

-## Linting and Type Checking
+## Formatting, Linting and Type Checking

+- Run `make format` to format the code.
 - Run `make lint` to check the code for linting errors.
 - Run `make lint-fix` to automatically fix linting errors.
 - Run `make type-check` to check the code for type errors.

 ## OpenAPI Documentation

-On Unix systems, you can run `make docs` to open the openAPI documentation in your web browser.
+On macOS and Linux you can run `make docs` to open the openAPI documentation in your web browser.

 Otherwise, you can open [`http://localhost:8000/docs`](http://localhost:8000/docs) in your web browser while the app is running.